 Let’s say you are trying to sell a digital marketing book.
 You write a blog post about the importance of digital marketing with a call to action to learn more.
 Visitors see a link to your post on Facebook and click the link but that page-loading wheel never stops spinning.
 Eventually, the page loads but its a bit “jumpy” as images and ads load.
-One of your more patient visitors linger in spite of the frustrations and decides to buy your book.
+A patient visitor lingers in spite of the frustrations and decides to buy your book.
 She clicks the Buy button.
 The wheel spins again.
 Too many seconds later, as the wheel continues spinning, she concludes she doesn’t really need your book.
 She abandons your site without completing her purchase.

 This is a simple example but the underlying point is important.
 Your slow page speed stopped you from converting an interested visitor to a customer.
 That’s revenue forfeited and a conversion you didn’t need to miss.

 Fast loading pages deter visitors from abandoning your site before you can convert them from visitors to customers!

 3. Boost Search Engine Rankings

 A website that loads fast improves your search engine rankings in two ways:

 First, and I will repeat myself, it removes “mood-altering” barriers.
 A faster site = happier visitors = better engagement = better rankings.